-After lunch, travel to the Boston seaport district.
+On the second day of your 2 days in Boston, travel to the Boston seaport district.
 Here, you can visit the interactive Boston Tea Party Ships & Museum as well as the family-friendly Boston Children’s Museum.
 The Boston Children’s Museum is ideal for families and children of all ages.
 Featuring innovative and educational exhibitions, kids can rock climb, paint, act and more.

 At the Boston Tea Party Ships & Museum, experience the events that took place on the night of the Boston Tea Party alongside re-enactors and be totally immersed in multi-sensory and holographic technology.
 You’ll walk the decks of authentically restored tea ships, see one of only two tea chests still in existence and witness what colonial Boston was like during this tumultuous time in American history.
 You’ll even have a chance to throw tea overboard.
-This is an unforgettable way to end your trip to Boston!
+This is an unforgettable way to end your 2 days in Boston!

 Sign up to receive special offers, discounts and news on upcoming events.